jefftranter/6502/asm/Apple][Monitor/README.txt

 work when using a PS/2 keyboard as the Replica 1 does not support them.
 They will work if entered from the serial port.
 The Briel Replica 1 has RAM from $0000 to $7FFF and so can run any version built within this address range.
-The Fxxx version should work if burned to a ROM.
+The Fxxx version will work if burned to a ROM.

 I have also tested it running on the POM1 Apple 1 emulator.